Nuri Mazari: Death

 Following the Ohrid Agreement, Nuri Mazari returned to his village of Dollogozhdë.
 In 2005, he was elected as a councilor in the Municipality of Struga, showcasing his dedication to improving his community through political means.

 On 11 July 2005, Nuri Mazari was assassinated outside Café "Iliria" in Dollogozhdë.
 The incident also resulted in the death of Beljul Beljuli and Neki Mazari, a cousin of Nuri, who sustained injuries to his right forearm.
 According to police reports, the incident stemmed from an earlier accusation made by Beljul Beljuli, a 49-year-old resident of the same village, who suspected Neki Mazari of stealing €20,000 from his home.
 Hours before, Beljuli reported the alleged theft to the police in Struga.

 Later that day, Beljuli confronted Neki outside the café and accused him of the theft.
 The argument escalated as Nuri Mazari and a third individual, Addis M., arrived at the scene.
 Tensions continued to rise, leading to an exchange of gunfire.
 Following the shooting, Addis M. fled the crime scene, prompting an active police search in the whole region.
 Authorities later filed murder charges against him.

-Despite investigations, his death and the following serial assassinations and suspicious deaths of former key-figures of the NLA, like Jakup Asipi or Ridvan Neziri after the Ohrid Agreement, remain an unsolved up to this day.
+Despite investigations, his death and the following serial assassinations and suspicious deaths of former key-figures of the NLA, like Jakup Asipi, Ridvan Neziri or Xhemail Rexhepi after the Ohrid Agreement, remain an unsolved up to this day.